 Posts of the above nature will be removed from our page.

 Please recognise that these online communities may not be the best way for us to respond to questions you raise and we may ask you to use alternative ways of communicating with us (for example having direct dialogue with an inspector or inspection manager) where we think that will be the best way to answer your queries.
 Sometimes we are unable to answer questions, especially around inspections due to legal restrictions.

 We want our online spaces to be positive communities.
 Much as any organisation online does, we reserve the option to hide your posts if they are in violation of our rules.
 If we believe your behaviour is becoming unreasonable we will explain why we believe your behaviour is unreasonable and give you the opportunity to change.
-Continuous breaches may lead us to take a decision to block you from our page.
+Continuous or serious breaches may lead us to take a decision to block you from our page.
 If you’re unable to see our responses please email us on firstname.lastname@example.org and we’ll send you a copy.
 If you wish to challenge this please email us to discuss.